 Appropriate for: Travelers who are physically fit and comfortable with longer days of touring (both walking tours and coach time).

 Level 3: Moderate / Active

 Expectations: Most trips will feature long touring days, many full-day excursions, and a full and active itinerary with a faster pace and longer distances.
 Some tours may have activities with higher intensity and more active choices/options.
 Excursions require standing and walking for extended periods of time over more difficult terrain (cobblestones, city hills, stairs without handrails, limited or no access to elevators, muddy/slippery walking/hiking trails), and walking to city centers where coaches are prohibited.
 Specific itineraries may feature hiking, use of local transportation, extended overnight train travel, extensive use of Zodiac crafts or other smaller ship conveyances, or multiple internal plane rides.
 Safaris would incur extended drives over rough terrain for optimal game viewing.
 Some itineraries may require early morning departures and later evening returns.
 Travelers may be in remote and/or rugged regions, and may be touring at higher altitudes with steep ascents/descents.
 Leisure time may be limited (sometimes only in the later evenings).
 Certain tours feature more active excursions (such as moderate hiking, swimming, snorkeling, canoeing, bicycling, rafting, or kayaking), though another choice may be offered for an alternate skill level.
-Active Journeys tours may feature two to seven-mile walks or hikes. (or three to five hours of walking or hiking each day).
-(Typical travel opportunities: Longer Land Journeys, Wildlife Safaris, Ocean Cruises, International Train Journeys, U.S. National Parks Tours, Active Journeys).
+Walking/hiking tours may feature up to eight-mile walks/hikes.
+(Typical travel opportunities: Longer Classic Land Journeys, Wildlife Safaris, Ocean Cruises, International Train Journeys, U.S. National Parks Tours, and many Active Journeys)